Cold sore scab: How to get rid of them and cure it

 Your doctor will give you instructions for the dosage of these medications, so make sure you follow them exactly.
 The active ingredient found in Zovirax is also available in a topical form.

 When it comes to topical prescription treatments for cold sores, many people claim Denavir Cream (penciclovir) is the most effective.
 It accelerates healing time, minimizes viral shedding so you are less infectious, and reduces your pain.
+For those who made up to this point, make sure to read up with the various cold sore stages, we had mentioned.

 For it to work the best, it should be applied at the first sign that it is going to appear.
 Apply it at least every two hours throughout the day (while you are awake) for four days.